Dramatic improvement in outcomes for unscheduled care of the elderly in Sutton Coldfield.

-The system behaviour chart (SBC) shows the impact of the 6M Design® process; a significant and sustained improvement in the yield of the A&E 4-hour maximum lead-time specification.
+The system behaviour chart (SBC) shows the impact of the 6M Design® framework - a significant and sustained improvement in the yield of the A&E 4-hour maximum lead-time specification.
 The HCSE trainer/coaches stepped back in August 2014, as planned, so the measured improvement is wholly the result of the decisions and actions of the Monklands microsystem design team.
-The team owned it, understood it and were therefore able to maintain it.
+The team owned it, understood it and were able to change it and maintain it.

 Health Care Systems Engineering / 6M Design® Deployment

-The starting point is often conflict between Governance, Operations, Quality and Finance.
+The starting point is often tension between Governance, Operations, Quality and Finance.

-Governance are focussed on Safety; Operations are focussed on Flow; Quality are focussing on patient and staff experiences; and Finance are focussed on Productivity.
-There appears to be little common ground or common language and the result is frustration for everyone.
+Governance is focussed on Safety; Operations is focussed on Flow; Quality is focussing on patient and staff experiences; and Finance is focussed on Productivity.
+There appears to be little common ground or common language and the result can be inertia and frustration for everyone.

-The first step is build 6M Design® awareness and capability in each function separately.
+The first step is build 6M Design® awareness and capability in each function in parallel.

-Clinical governance staff develop Safety-by-Design skills, operational managers develop Flow-by-Design skills, patient-facing staff develop Quality-by-Design skills and finance staff develop Productivity-by-Design skills.
+Governance develop Safety-by-Design capability; operations develop Flow-by-Design capability; front-line services develop Quality-by-Design capability; and finance develop Productivity-by-Design capability.
 These four design capabilities are synergistic.

-The second step is to reconnect the functions using their 6M Design® capability as a common language.
+The final step is to reconnect the functions using their 6M Design® capabilities as a common language.

-Then use this common ground to bridge gaps and build confidence and trust, step-by-step, through microsystem design teams collaborating to dissolve real and urgent stream and system design challenges.
+Then use this common ground to bridge gaps and build confidence and trust, step-by-step, through microsystem design teams collaborating to dissolve stream and system design challenges.